trehanpraharsh/React-Steps/README.md

 # React-Steps

-This is just a small react app, through which I learned the use of the "useState"
+This is just a small react app, through which I learned the use of the "useState" hook.

 # Getting Started with Create React App